 Before we go any further it is important to make a clear distinction between price management and price optimization:

 Price optimization is the process of identifying the optimal price point for any given product at any given location that will yield the highest profit.

 Price management is the process of setting prices, communicating changes through the organization, and updating pricing as things change in the business.

-You can manage prices without optimizing them, but you run the risk of poor margins, higher costs, and down-stream inventory challenges (markdowns, out-of-stocks, etc.).
+You can manage prices without optimizing them, but you run the risk of poor margins, higher costs, and downstream inventory challenges (markdowns, out-of-stock, etc.).

 Price optimization is a very powerful and impactful lever in retail

 A small change in price can have a very powerful impact on your business.
 According to McKinsey Research: